AdobeDocs/commerce-admin-developer/src/pages/style-guide/design/iconography.md

 Icons should be very descriptive, especially if they stand on their own.
 Add descriptive text to clarify their meaning to users.

-1. Don’t use "regular letters" for icons.
+1. Don't use "regular letters" for icons.
 Use a service like IcoMoon and use the Private Use Area (PUA) of the font.
-Those areas are specifically made for this usage and don’t have any letters attached to it.
-Screen readers won’t read letters in the PUA.
+Those areas are specifically made for this usage and don't have any letters attached to it.
+Screen readers won't read letters in the PUA.

 1. Use colors with enough contrast for your icons.

 1. Never use an icon without a text (that you may hide).
-As icons are not read out, we don’t have any hint for a screen reader user what actually is on the screen, an alternative text is important as long as the content doesn’t make sense without an icon at all.
+As icons are not read out, we don't have any hint for a screen reader user what actually is on the screen, an alternative text is important as long as the content doesn't make sense without an icon at all.

 ## Learn More